 Massage therapy also offers added mental health benefits to help patients manage stress and anxiety.
 Massage therapy sessions can last between 30 minutes to an hour, and patients receive one-on-one treatment in a calm, relaxing setting.
 A relaxation based massage therapy session should be approximately one hour to really work on trigger points and tension areas.

 Understanding the difference between physiotherapy and massage therapy can help you to find the treatment plan that works best for you.
-Contact us today to book an appointment with one of our registered physiotherapists or massage therapists, and to learn more about the benefits of these treatments.
+Contact us today to book an appointment with one of our registered physiotherapists or massage therapists, and to learn more about the benefits of physiotherapy and massage.